Matt Dias, City Manager

 Sarah has served on the Park City Chamber Board, Salt Lake Community College's Center for Arts & Media advisory board, the Motion Picture Advisory Committee for the Governor’s Office of Economic Development, Visit Salt Lake Board of Directors and served as the Salt Lake County liaison for the Cultural Core initiative.
 Pearce has been honored with the Zion’s Bank Women’s Leadership Award and in 2018 was listed as one of six Women of the Year by Utah Business Magazine.

-David Everitt, Deputy City Manager
+Jennifer McGrath, Deputy City Manager